 Abstract

 Objectives: Behaviour change theories have extensively been used in health behaviour change interventions and their programme theories.
-However, they are rarely evaluated in randomised field studies.
-The Let’s Move It intervention targeted various psychosocial constructs to increase vocational school students’ physical activity.
-A theory-based process evaluation aiming to illuminate the trial findings, as well as to test the programme theory used is conducted.
-Specifically, we investigate whether the intervention influenced the theorised determinants of change immediately post-intervention and after one year, and whether these determinants were associated with changes in physical activity.
-Design: A cluster-randomised controlled trial (n=1166, mean age=18.18).
-Methods: We measured theorised determinants with self-report, and physical activity (PA) with accelerometry and self-report.
+However, they are rarely evaluated in randomized field studies.
+The Let's Move It intervention targeted various psychosocial constructs to increase adolescents' physical activity.
+A theory-based process evaluation aiming to illuminate the trial findings as well as to test the programme theory used is conducted.
+Specifically, we investigate whether the intervention influenced the theorized determinants of change immediately post-intervention and after 1 year, and whether these determinants were associated with changes in physical activity.
+Design: A cluster-randomized controlled trial (n = 1166).
+Methods: We measured theorized determinants with self-report, and physical activity (PA) with accelerometry and self-report.
 The effects are evaluated with repeated measures ANOVA and regression models.
-Results: No changes were detected in most theorised determinants but intervention arm reported higher enactment of behaviour change techniques used during intervention immediately post-intervention and lower descriptive norms for PA throughout.
+Results: No changes were detected in most theorized determinants but intervention arm reported higher enactment of behaviour change techniques used during intervention immediately post-intervention and lower descriptive norms for PA throughout.
 Autonomous motivation was associated with PA immediately post-intervention.
-Conclusions: The intervention influenced only few theorised determinants and no long-term associations to PA change were found.
-Reporting these null effects advances understanding of behaviour change processes.
+Conclusions: The lack of intervention effects may be due to many factors, for example insensitive measures, ceiling effects.
+However, reporting these null effects advances understanding of behaviour change processes.
 We introduce methodologic possibilities for future intervention programme theory evaluation efforts.

 Item Type: | Article |